Your Legal Rights in Louisiana After a Dog Bite

-It is also very important to never sign anything after a dog bite unless you have spoken with an attorney.
+It is also very important to never sign anything after a dog bite unless you have spoken with a New Orleans personal injury attorney.
 It is possible that the dog owner’s insurance company is responsible for paying your bills and costs.
 This may lead the dog owner to ask you to sign a settlement agreement for less money than you deserve.
 An experienced dog bite lawyer at Bloom Legal will fight for your rights and help you hold all parties accountable.

 If you or someone you know has been bitten by a dog call Bloom Legal today at 504-599-9997 or use the contact us form at the top left of this page to discuss how to get started.
 Together we will ensure that you receive the compensation you deserve.

 Hear What Our Clients Have To Say

 Working with Bloom Legal has been one of the best decisions that I have ever made.
 Seth and his team are professional, fast, and dedicated.
 Seth is a lot more than a lawyer; he is a fighter!
 Seth took on my case and treated me like a person instead of a client.
 He made a difficult situation very easy.
 I am very thankful for Seth and his team!